Perry Ellis

 Perry Edwin Ellis (March 3, 1940 – May 30, 1986) was an American fashion designer who founded his eponymous sportswear house in the mid-1970s.
-Ellis' influence on the fashion industry has been called "a huge turning point" because he introduced new patterns and proportions to a market which was dominated by more traditional men's clothing.
+Ellis's influence on the fashion industry has been called "a huge turning point" because he introduced new patterns and proportions to a market which was dominated by more traditional men's clothing.

 Early life

 Ellis was born in Portsmouth, Virginia, on March 3, 1940, the only child of Edwin and Winifred Rountree Ellis.
 His father owned a coal and home heating oil company, which enabled the family to live a comfortable middle-class life.
 Ellis graduated from Woodrow Wilson High School in Portsmouth, Virginia, in 1957.
 He then studied at the College of William and Mary in Williamsburg, Virginia, and graduated with a degree in business administration in 1961.
-To avoid the draft, Ellis enlisted in the United States Coast Guard Reserve with service that included six months of active duty with the Coast Guard.
+To avoid the draft, Ellis enlisted in the United States Coast Guard Reserve with service that included six months' active duty with the Coast Guard.
 He graduated from New York University with a master's degree in retailing in 1963.